pemcg/manageiq-automation-howto-guide/chapter14/requests_and_tasks.md

 ### Object Types

-There are corresponding request and task objects representing each of these more complex 'workflow'-type operations.
+There are corresponding request and task objects representing each of these more complex operations.
 Each object holds information relevant to the operation.

 |   Operation          |   Request Object   |   Task Object   |
 |:--------------------:|:------------------:|:---------------:|